BMFriedenstein/SoundLearner/player/README.md

-# StringSounds #
+# SoundLearner #
-*An AI'ish approach to modelling musical instruments*
+*A machine learning'ish approach to modelling musical instruments*
 - - - -

 ## Player
+The player is designed to be run on a raspberry pi.

-This application loads a _strings_ instrument model.
-Audio is then created from a midi input.
+This application loads an *instrument model*.
+Audio is then generated based from midi input and passed on ato an audio device.